mpizenberg/elm-image-annotation/README.md

 ## Want to contribute?

-You also love elm and have many image annotation needs?
+You also love elm and have many image annotation needs (for machine learning stuff)?
 Don't hesitate to reach me on the elm slack (mattpiz) and to give comments through github issues.